Introduction

 A meeting action items template does not need to include everything.
 It needs to include the few fields that make follow-through real.

-For most teams, that means action item, owner, due date or timing, status, and context or dependency.
 Some meetings also need a decision field, especially when the action only makes sense in relation to a choice made during the discussion.

 The key is restraint.
 If the template becomes a miniature project plan, people stop filling it out.
 If it is too light, it fails at handoff.